AXA launches "Wealth Ultra Savings Plan (2-year Pay)"

-HONG KONG SAR - Media OutReach - 8 February 2021 - AXA Hong Kong and Macau today announced the launch of "Wealth Ultra Savings Plan (2-year Pay)"("Wealth Ultra (2-year Pay)"), a participating life insurance plan with a short premium payment term of two years.
+HONG KONG, Feb.
+8, 2021 /PRNewswire/ -- AXA Hong Kong and Macau today announced the launch of "Wealth Ultra Savings Plan (2-year Pay)"("Wealth Ultra (2-year Pay)"), a participating life insurance plan with a short premium payment term of two years.
 Customers can enjoy sustainable wealth growth with an annual premium as low as USD10,000.
 If customers choose to pay the 2-year basic plan premium in one go, they can also enjoy a 4% p.a. guaranteed interest rate on the prepaid premium.
 Key features of Wealth Ultra (2-year Pay) include:

 - Market-exclusive feature - Bonus Lock-in Option to lock in gains without an aggregate limit for the lock-in rate